-In New Testament times, Palestine was divided into ten regions forming the Roman province of Syria (see Map 2).
+For most of New Testament times, Palestine was divided into ten regions forming the Roman province of Syria (see Map 2).
 Palestine became a ‘puppet’ kingdom allied to Rome after being conquered by Pompey in 63BC.
-Over twenty years into his reign, the Roman emperor Octavian Caesar (who was given the title Augustus, meaning ‘more than human’, in 27BC) ordered a census to be taken in Judaea.
-This census was organised by Quirinius, the Roman governor of the province of Syria (see Luke 2:1-2).
+The Bible tells us that, over twenty years into his reign, the Roman emperor Octavian Caesar (who was given the title Augustus, meaning ‘more than human’, in 27BC) ordered a census to be taken across the Roman world.
+This census was organised by Cyrenius or 'Quirinius', the Roman governor of the province of Syria (see Luke 2:1-2).

 Map 2 Palestine at the time of Jesus

 Immediately before the birth of Jesus of Nazareth in 5 or 6 BC, Herod the Great had been ruling the independent kingdom of Palestine for over thirty years (see Fig. 2).
 Herod ruled as a ‘client king’ under Roman patronage.
 Herod was the first foreigner to become king of the Jewish nation, his father being from Idumaea (Edom) and his mother from the Nabataean Kingdom of Arabia Petra.
 He ruled for thirty-three years (37BC – 4BC) as a friend and ally of Rome and was given the title ‘King of the Jews’ by the Roman senate.

 Herod had a personal bodyguard of four hundred Gauls – formerly belonging to Cleopatra – given to him by Octavian in appreciation of his loyal support.
 He built Herod’s Palace and the Antonia Fortress in Jerusalem, and reconstructed the Temple in 23BC, building new colonnades and enlarging the temple courtyards to accommodate more Jewish pilgrims.